pawel-ch/vagrant-redmine/README.md

 1. Install / update Vagrant, from installer file from website.
 2. Install virtualbox.
 From windows, using the installer.
 From Ubuntu: `sudo apt-get install virtualbox`.
-3. Go to vagrant/ directory and write `vagrant up`.
+3. Go to vagrant/ directory and write `vagrant up` or `vagrant up name`.
+You can choose name from `trusty-amd64`, `trusty-i386` or `jessie-amd64`.
 It will download box if needed and create vm.
 4. If vagrant instance was not previously created, it will do the provision from bootstrap.sh.
-5. When ready, you can open a browser and go to http://localhost:8888 user: admin, password:admin
+5. When ready, you can open a browser and go to http://localhost:8888 user: admin, password: admin

 Configuration
 -------------

 In bootstrap.sh you can set:
-- Which database to use: sqlite, mysql or postgres (not sure if last one is working)
+- Which database to use: sqlite, mysql or postgres
 - Which web server to use: nginx or apache2
 - Database and Redmine passwords.
 Notice that these passwords can be set through this script only when vagrant instance is created.
 - Apache2/nginx configuration.
 - Extra imagemagick packages if you'd like to install them.